scaleoutsean/solidfire-windows/README.md

 - Note that it is possible to "resync" one volume to another, so if you need to update a large cloned volume that differs by just a couple of GB, check out `Copy-SFVolume`
 - As mentioned above, have clear naming rules to avoid confusion due to duplicate volume names

-### Volume Grow
+### Volume Resize

-- Resize a volume on SolidFire (up to 16 TiB) using `Set-SFVolume` or the UI and then resize the volume and filesystem on the iSCSI client (I haven't tried with CSV)
+- You can extend a volume on SolidFire (up to 16 TiB) using `Set-SFVolume` or the UI, and then resize the volume and filesystem on the iSCSI client (I haven't tried with CSV)
-- Volume shrink; if you want to shrink a volume create a new one, move VMs to it and then remove the large volume; as data would be physically copied from one volume to another, mind the copy workload if large amounts of VMs are involved.
-If done offline, a good approach could be to unregister a VM, use xcopy (with bandwidth throttle) to move the VMs to new volume and then register the VMs without changing VM ID
+- Volume shrink; if you want to shrink a volume create a new one, move the VMs to the new volume, and then remove the large volume; as data would be physically copied from one volume to another, mind the copy workload if large amounts of VMs are involved.
+If done offline, a good approach could be to unregister a VM, use xcopy (with appropriate bandwidth throttle during busy hours) to move the VMs to new volume and then register the VMs without changing VM ID

+### Rethin (Unmap) Unused Filesystem Blocks

+- Whether inside of Windows VMs or on the management OS, sdelete (on Linux, fstrim) may be used to periodically zero-out empty space
+- If you create a schedule, try to randomize run times so that you don't kick it off for a bunch of VMs at the same time
+- SolidFire reclaims unmapped capacity periodically so it may take an hour or so to notice effects of this operation

+### Dealing with Unused Volumes

+- SolidFire lets you tag volumes (using a project code or owner name, for example)
+- As time goes by, you may end up with a bunch of unused (that is, without iSCSI connections) volumes that seemingly belong to no one, so use proper naming and tag them to be able to sort them out and create meaningful reports
+- It is also possible (15 lines of PowerShell) to identify unused volumes

 ### Storage-Based and Native Hyper-V Replication

 - Synchronous and Asynchronous SolidFire replication can be set up in seconds through PowerShell
+  - A snapshot of a paired (replicated) volume can be tagged to follow established replication relationship
-- Hyper-V supports native replication of VMs but I haven't tested this
+- Hyper-V supports native replication of VMs but I haven't tested it

-### Dealing with Unused Volumes
+### Switch (Failover) to SolidFire Cluster with Replica

-- SolidFire lets you tag volumes (with owner name, for example)
-- As time goes by, you may end up with a bunch of unused volumes that seem to belong to no one, so use proper naming and tag them to be able to sort them out and create meaningful reports
-- It is also possible (15 lines of PowerShell) to identify volumes without iSCSI connections ("unused volumes")
+- Each SolidFire volume contains at least two details unique to that cluster, the cluster string and volume ID, as well as some other stuff (see in your iSCSI Intitiator Control Panel)
+- Target name of volume `ora` on Cluster `PROD` may contain strings like `abcd`, `ora` and `40` (VolumeID).
+Its async replica on Cluster `DR` may contain unque strings such as `wxyz`, `drora` and `2`
+- Search, replace, rescan and connect accordingly

 ### Using SolidFire Object Attributes